 Tracking the performance of your sales strategy is no easy feat, especially if this is something that you have to do manually.
 It consumes time that could have been spent nurturing or closing a lead.
 You can easily automate this part of your operations with the help of a CRM software.

 The most effective CRMs generate multiple custom and visual reports that help you evaluate your team’s performance and progress.
 With a wealth of data at your fingertips, you can identify problem areas and make adjustments in your sales strategy.

 You can create custom reports on key sales metrics such as conversion rate, email open rate, and time to contact a lead.
 The CRM also generates sales cycle and velocity reports.
 This feature enables business owners and sales managers to determine the sales stage where you struggle the most so you can come up with an informed action plan.

 With the help of a CRM system, you can put your efforts and resources to leads who are very likely to buy from your business.
 Get lead information from web forms, emails, and chat sans the manual work.
-With the enrichment feature in Freshsales, the CRM automatically records the lead’s profile with information such as company details, job title, and social media pages.
+The enrichment feature in Freshworks CRM automatically records the lead’s profile with information such as company details, job title, and social media pages.

 Your sales scripts, email messages, and objection management templates should be accessible to your sales team.
 Even better if these documents are stored in one place and can be retrieved on mobile devices.

 The best CRMs in the market offer these features.
 They enable you to create, save, and access sales templates using desktop and mobile devices.